Environmental, social, and governance: Consumer protection

 Until fairly recently, caveat emptor ("buyer beware") was the governing principle of commerce and trading.
 In recent times however, there has been an increased assumption that the consumer has a right to a degree of protection, and the vast growth in damages litigation has meant that consumer protection is a central consideration for those seeking to limit a company's risk and those examining a company's credentials with an eye to investing.
 The collapse of the US subprime mortgage market initiated a growing movement against predatory lending has also become an important area of concern.

 Animal welfare

 Animal welfare concerns involve testing products or ingredients on animals, breeding for testing, exhibiting animals, or factory farms.

 Conservatives

 Out of the 435 ESG shareholder proposals that were recorded by the non-profit organization As You Sow in 2021, 22 were classified as conservative by the organization.
 The National Center for Public Policy Research has asked 7 companies to prepare a report on the BRT Statement of the Purpose of a Corporation.
 Other conservative proposals include reports on charitable contributions and board nominee ideological diversity.

+Defense industry

+The European SFDR considers not sustainable defense companies dealing with anti-personnel mines, cluster munition and chemical and biological weapons.

+Tanks, armed drones or guns are included.

+Thus companies such as the Israeli Elbit Systems, producing mortars and drones deployed during the Israeli invasion of the Gaza Strip, or the European Airbus, Rheinmetall, Safran receive investments from "ESG"-labelled funds.

+The AeroSpace and Defence Industries Association of Europe argues that defense is required for peace and peace is needed for peace and development.

+Industrial lobbying and the 2022 Russian invasion of Ukraine convinced the European Commission to not leave as unsustainable the rest of the activities of the defense industry.